Wireless charging highway: Electric vehicles may never run out of charge in the future

 Other forms of wireless charging highways are being tested worldwide.
 In 2018, Sweden developed an electric rail that could transfer power through a moveable arm to vehicles in motion.
 ElectReon, an Israeli wireless electricity company, developed an inductive charging system that has been used to charge an electric truck successfully.
 These technologies may play an essential role in spurring auto manufacturers to more rapidly embrace electric vehicles, with travel distance and battery longevity representing the most pressing technology challenges facing the industry.
 For example, among the largest auto manufacturers in Germany, Volkswagen leads a consortium to integrate ElectReon’s charging technology into newly designed electric vehicles.

-Implications of charging EVs on wireless charging highways
+Implications of wireless charging highways

-Questions to comment on
+Questions to consider

 - Do you think wireless charging roads can eliminate the need for EV charging stations?